 Why you might look for alternatives to GoodData

 - It’s not that easy to use.
 While the AI tool is intended to make the platform more accessible, users find the overall learning curve is steep.
-“In my eyes, it's not an out of the box solution,” says a user on Capterra.
-“We've completed multiple training sessions and it is difficult to use.”
+“I’d say the main downside is that the initial setup and learning curve can feel a bit overwhelming if you’re new to BI tools,” says a user on G2.
+“Some advanced features also require technical knowledge, so non-technical users might need extra support at the beginning.”
 Part of the problem is it uses a proprietary programming language, MAQL.
-It’s meant to be simpler than SQL, but most users prefer to use the language they already know.
+It’s meant to be simpler than SQL, but users tend to prefer using the language they already know.

 GoodData alternatives at a glance

-In our shortlist, you’ll find alternatives that are either cheaper, easier-to-use, or more flexible than GoodData.
+In our shortlist, you’ll find top embedded analytics platform alternatives that are either cheaper, easier-to-use, or more flexible than GoodData.
 Here’s a quick overview:

 Now, let’s review each alternative in more detail.